What is Ratio Analysis?

-Ratio analysis is another tool that helps identify changes in a company’s financial situation.
+Ratio analysis of financial statements is another tool that helps identify changes in a company’s financial situation.
 A single ratio is not sufficient to adequately judge the financial situation of the company.
 Several ratios must be analyzed together and compared with prior-year ratios, or even with other companies in the same industry.
-This comparative aspect of ratio analysis is extremely important in financial analysis.
+This comparative aspect of the analysis is extremely important in financial analysis.
 It is important to note that ratios are parameters and not precise or absolute measurements.
 Thus, ratios must be interpreted cautiously to avoid erroneous conclusions.
-An analyst should attempt to get behind the numbers, place them in their proper perspective and, if necessary, ask the right questions for further clarification.
+An analyst should attempt to get behind the numbers, place them in their proper perspective, and, if necessary, ask the right questions for further types of ratio analysis.

 Solvency Ratio Analysis

-Solvency Ratio Analysis are primarily sub-categorized into two parts – Liquidity Ratio Analysis and Turnover Ratio Analysis.
-They are further sub-divided into 10 ratios as seen in the diagram below.
+Solvency Ratio Analysis type is primarily sub-categorized into two parts – Liquidity Analysis and Turnover Analysis of financial statement.
+They are further sub-divided into 10 ratios, as seen in the diagram below.

 Liquidity ratio analysis measure how liquid the company’s assets are (how easily can the assets be converted into cash) as compared to its current liabilities.
 There are three common liquidity ratio

-Current ratio is the most frequently used ratio to measure company’s liquidity as it is quick, intuitive and easy measure to understand the relationship between the current assets and current liabilities.
-It basically answers this question “How many dollars in current assets does the company have to cover each $ of current liabilities”
+The current ratio is the most frequently used ratio to measure the company’s liquidity as it is a quick, intuitive, and easy measure to understand the relationship between the current assets and current liabilities.
+It basically answers this question “How many dollars in current assets does the company have to cover each $ of current liabilities.”